 Composting is an excellent way to reuse food and minimize food waste.
 For example, any part of a raw vegetable can be composted (peels, stems, blemished sections, etc.), as well as stale bread, the skin of fruits, and egg shells.
 With composting, any seemingly unusable food scraps can be put on the side or into a compost bin, which will break down the scraps and turn them into a type of soil that can be used for gardening, or taken to a compost plant where it will also be broken down and reused.
-Today, you can even buy compostable hot cups that are lined with 100% renewable corn plastic to further your commitment to the environment.
+Today, you can buy many types of compostable hot cups, plates, bowls and more that are lined with 100% renewable corn plastic to further your commitment to the environment.

 Recycle Menu Items

 As a caterer, you probably dislike waste; it affects your bottom line, along with the planet.
 To everyone involved in a commercial kitchen, food waste is something to try to avoid at all costs.
 When planning your menu, keep food waste in mind; be creative and think about multiple uses for leftovers.
 Leftover chicken breast, for instance, can be made into a fricassee or pie, and vegetables that are on the verge of spoiling can be pureed into soups.